AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ## Prerequisites

-Before proceeding, ensure that your development environment meets the following requirements.
+Before proceeding, ensure that your development and run environment meets the following requirements.

 If your target platform is iOS:

+- MacOS 10.15.7 or later
+- Xcode 12.4 or later, including command line tools
 - React Native 0.63.4 or later
-- macOS 10.15.7 or later
-- Node 10 or later
-- Xcode 12.4 or later
+- NodeJs 16 or later, including npm package management tool
-- CocoaPods
+- CocoaPods package management tool
-- Yarn
+- Yarn compile and run tool
+- Watchman debugging tool
-- A physical or virtual mobile device running iOS 9.0 or later
+- A physical or virtual mobile device running iOS 10.0 or later

 If your target platform is Android:

+- MacOS 10.15.7 or later, Windows 10 or later
+- Android Studio 4.0 or later, including JDK 1.8 or later
 - React Native 0.63.4 or later
-- macOS, Windows, or Linux.
-- Shell installed if your operating system is Windows.
+- CocoaPods package management tool if your operating system is Macos.
-- Node 10 or later
+- Powershell 5.1 or later installed if your operating system is Windows.
+- NodeJs 16 or later, including npm package management tool
-- Yarn
+- Yarn compile and run tool
-- Java Development Kit (JDK) 8 or later
-- Android Studio (latest version recommended)
+- Watchman debugging tool
-- A physical or virtual mobile device running Android 5.0 or later
+- A physical or virtual mobile device running Android 6.0 or later

-<div class="alert info">For more information, see <a href="https://reactnative.dev/docs/environment-setup">Setting up the development environment.</a>

 ## Project setup